jowr/SQLiteCpp/README.md

 This project is continuously tested under Ubuntu Linux with the gcc and clang compilers using the Travis CI community service with the above CMake building and testing procedure.
-It is also tested in the same way under Windows Server 2012 R2 with Visual Studio 2013 compiler using the AppVeyor countinuous integration service.
+It is also tested in the same way under Windows with Visual Studio 2013, 2015 and 2017 compiler using the AppVeyor countinuous integration service.

 Detailed results can be seen online:
  - https://travis-ci.org/SRombauts/SQLiteCpp